fresheneesz/TordlWalletProtocols/walletHostDevices/Hardware-Wallet.md

 A hardware wallet should guarantee that your seed or private keys cannot be stolen digitally from the device.
 Also, a hardware wallet should make it very difficult to extract this information from the device itself using physical techniques (eg via a Scanning Electron Microscope).

 Using a hardware wallet is far more secure than a wallet created on a desktop computer or even a mobile phone.
-It is the defacto standard for storing a wallet seed for regular use.
+It is the de facto standard for storing a wallet seed for regular use.

 ## PINs and Passphrases